Asaqa988/201-reading-notes/read07.md

 In function expressions, the name is usually omitted.
 A function with no name is called an anonymous function.
 Below, the function is stored in a variable called area.
 It can be called like any function created with a function declaration.

+  # CREATING OBJECTS USING CONSTRUCTOR SYNTAX

+ - On the right, an empty object called hote 1 is created using the constructor function.
+ - Once it has been created, three properties and a method are then assigned to the object.

+ var hotel = new Object();

+hotel.name= 'Park';

+hotel.rooms = 120;

+hotel .booked = 77;

+hotel .checkAvailability = function()

+return this . rooms - this.booked;

+} ;

+#### JAVASCRIPT

+var elName = document.getElementByid('hotelName');

+elName.textContent = hotel . name;

+var elRooms = document .getElementByid('rooms');

+elRooms .textContent = hotel .checkAvailability(};

+ - ( If the object already had any of these properties, this would overwrite the values in those properties.)

+ - To access a property of this object, you can use dot notation, just as you can with any object.

+ * For example, to get the hotel's name you could use: hotel .name

+ Similarly, to use the method, you can use the object name followed by the method name: hotel.checkAvailability()